 We want to offer New Brunswickers the best and most innovative products and services.
 That’s why we’re currently conducting exciting pilot projects to help us find and develop products and programs that will help lower our customers’ bills and electricity demand, as well as stay current with world-wide electricity trends.

-These projects allow us to test technology that will allow us to shift the amount of electricity being used by New Brunswick homes and businesses to times of the day when demand isn’t so high.
-This shift will allow us to avoid using expensive fossil fuels to generate power to meet these periods of peak demand, provide low and stable rates for our customers, help them to reduce their power consumption with potential savings on their bills while playing a key role in reducing New Brunswick’s environmental footprint.
+These projects provide an opportunity to test technology that will allow us to shift and manage the amount of electricity being used by New Brunswick homes and businesses to times that provide an economical and environmental benefit to the customer.
+Shifting electricity demand will help us avoid using the most expensive and least green methods of generating power to meet demand and continue to provide low and stable rates for our customers, help them to reduce their power consumption and realize potential savings on their bills while playing a key role in reducing New Brunswick’s environmental footprint.

-Conservation Voltage Reduction (CVR) Research and Demonstration Pilot Project
+Conservation Voltage Reduction (CVR)

 Visit our smart thermostat page to find out about this first-of-its kind research project.